Organization of the Luftwaffe (1933–1945): Geschwader

 In the Luftwaffe the largest mobile and autonomous unit was the Geschwader.
 A Geschwader was the equivalent of a Wing in the United States Army Air Forces (USAAF).
 It would be used for different purposes such as bombing, interception (both single and twin engine), ground attack and reconnaissance.
 A Geschwader would be named, based on its purpose.
 There were several Geschwader with the same purpose.
 They would be named with an Arabic numeral following the word.
-It was also customary to give an additional title to a Geschwader in honor of a distinguished person.
-For example, Jagdgeschwader 2 was named Jagdgeschwader 2 Richthofen in honor of Manfred von Richthofen.
+It was also customary to give an additional title to a Geschwader in honour of a distinguished person.
+For example, Jagdgeschwader 2 was named Jagdgeschwader 2 Richthofen in honour of Manfred von Richthofen.

 Each Geschwader was commanded by a Geschwaderkommodore.
 This person usually had the rank of Oberst (equivalent to colonel), Oberstleutnant (lieutenant colonel) or major.
 He had a small staff along with an adjutant (Staff Officer) for operational as well as for administrative purposes.
 There was a Stabschwarm (Command Flight) of four aircraft in two pairs.
 The 1st Pair (1.
 Rotte) included the Geschwaderkommodore with the Adjutant IIa (the Geschwader's staff officer in charge of officer personnel affairs) as his wingman.
 The 2nd Pair (2.
 Rotte) included the 1.
 Generalstabsoffizier Ia (the Geschwader's Chief of Operations) with the Major beim Stabe (the "Major at the Staff", commanding the Geschwader's Stabskompanie - the command company and for that reason also designated as StabsKp) as his wingman.
 On the rare occasions when more aircraft were made available, the Stabsschwarm could have 5 or even 6 fighter aircraft instead of the standard 4 and transport, liaison or rescue aircraft could be attached to it.
 Typically there were three Gruppen (groups) under each Geschwader and sometimes a fourth or even a fifth gruppe was added to single engine fighter geschwader.
 On several occasions, day fighter Geschwader or Jagdgeschwader were formed with four Gruppe strength from start.
 Each Gruppe had its own Stabsschwarm, which mirrored the two pairs of the Geschwader's Stabsschwarm.
-The only difference was that the command company of the Gruppe was commanded not by a Major, but by a Captain and his position was designated Hauptmann beim Stabe (Captain at the Staff) correspondingly.
+The only difference was that the command company of the Gruppe was commanded not by a major, but by a captain and his position was designated Hauptmann beim Stabe (Captain at the Staff) correspondingly.